-By working one-to-one with clients and by going high ticket (which isn’t for everyone), I’m able to build a business that feels good to me, and it drastically changes how I market my own business.
+By working one-to-one with clients and focusing on providing the most value, I’m able to build a business that feels good to me, and it drastically changes how I market my own business.

 I have a higher caliber client.
 I don’t look to market to the masses, but instead, everything is much more targeted.
 I take on fewer clients but I serve the heck out of them.